The Cormanus Chronicles: 2014

 Since leaving Canberra I'd been pondering what to do about Sydney.
 I didn't really want to battle the traffic and go there, but I didn't feel quite right about driving round it without visiting my son.
 At Oberon, I realised I couldn't just ride past, so I rang him to see whether he was free that evening.
 Sadly for him he was, so I turned east.

-Not long after I set out again, I got a text from him that said “Jesus a massive storm has just rocked in.
-I hope you’re OK.”
+Soon after setting out again, I got a text from him that said "Jesus a massive storm has just rocked in.
+I hope you're OK."
 I was.
 For most of the way into Sydney it was dry, although there was one section crossing the Blue Mountains when it was pretty wet.
 But I missed the storm that hit Sydney.
 Pterodactyl was to tell me later he'd been watching it on the weather radar and wondering whether I'd be caught up in it.

 In Australia we don't go in much for the sort of treatment of dignitaries we see on the TV from the US and elsewhere.
 And that I've seen in Asia.
 You know, where a massive police escort is provided and traffic is cleared to allow the VIP through.
 Occasionally, if the Queen or the President of the USA comes to call, we make an exception; normally, though, the VIPs have to take their chances on the traffic like the rest of us.